Corporate software piracy presents a huge challenge to software companies. Especially when it receives political backing.

 The US is one of the most diligent when it comes to copyright and trademark law.
 And, if you’ve fallen victim to software piracy, you can use that to your advantage so long as the perpetrator has some form of presence in the country – even if their company headquarters are located elsewhere.

 Don’t let others profit from your hard work.
 Report software compliance and licensing issues with ITCA

 During a dispute with ZTE – one of the world’s largest mobile phone manufacturers based in China – the AWR used US copyright laws against one of ZTE’s subsidiaries.
 Unlike ZTE, this company was based in the US and therefore subject to the country’s legislation on software piracy.

-How did that happen?
-By bringing the US’ copyright laws into effect against a subsidiary of ZTE’s located inside the United States, who is subject to that authority.
-In this case, they used the End User License Agreement, commonly known as EULA, a frequently used click through agreement within software that forces all end users to comply in order to use the software.
+In this case, AWR used the End User License Agreement, commonly known as EULA.
+This is a routine click-through agreement within software that only lets users who comply with the agreement access their software.
 By setting a US jurisdiction in their EULA, they made piracy not just a copyright issue, but a contractual one.